jls-HV/GNI102-Laborationer/labb-04-router-and-switch-network/README.md

 #### Step 2: Display interface information on the router R1.

 a.
-Use the `show ip interface G0/0/1` command to answer the following questions:
+Use the `show interface G0/0/1` command to answer the following questions:

 * What is the operational status of the `G0/0/1` interface?
   ______________________________________________________________________